 Pupil mental health and wellbeing is so important to all of us here at Ashgate.

-This year, we have our first ever Wellbeing Champions who were chosen for their desire to help others.
+This year, we have a mixture of old and new Wellbeing Champions, who were chosen for their desire to help others.
 They really care about the school and the other children.
 Their role is to support their classes and teachers by sharing wellbeing ideas.

-We meet every Wednesday lunch time to discuss mental health and wellbeing in school and to complete some special projects.
+We meet every week to discuss mental health and wellbeing in school and to complete some special projects.